Can I Complete an Internship Even if I’m Not a Student?

 A quick Google search will bring up dozens of websites that offer internship opportunities.
 Or you can go directly to a company’s website to see what they may be offering.
 Also, reach out to your network and ask if there are internship opportunities at their companies.

 Apply for an internship the same way you would for a full-time job.
-Use a polished resume and cover letter.
-When it comes time for the interview, show up prepared and dressed professionally.
+First, create a strong resume and cover letter.
+Then, when it comes time for the interview, show up prepared and dressed professionally.
 After the interview, send a thank you note to the interviewer.